turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/6_power_automate_flows.md

 ### Using Azure Key Vault

 Marking inputs and outputs as secure will remove them from the logs.
-However, if we edit the flow hardcoded values will still be visible.
-In addition, if these values expire then we will need to update them everywhere that they are used.
+However, if we edit the flow, hardcoded values will still be visible.
+In addition, if these values expire, we will need to update them everywhere that they are used.

 To resolve this we can use Azure Key Vault to store the values and access these with the Azure Key Vault connector.
 We can create a connection as an interactive